-

 Oftentimes, many don’t reach the laid-back adult maturity they’re known for until they are 3 or 4 years old.
 You may need to be prepared for an extended teenage stubborn streak where consistency in training is even more essential.

-Checking ears and cleaning your dog’s ears as needed can help prevent ear infections.
+Checking their ears weekly and cleaning your dog’s ears as needed can help prevent ear infections.
 You’re checking to make sure ears are dry, clean, and free of debris and pests.
 If you see redness, irritation, discolored discharge, or other issues, it’s time to go to the vet.

 Jumping up and down, jumping on and off furniture, or running up and down stairs can all be extremely damaging to a developing puppy’s joints, especially for large and giant dog breeds.
 Neapolitan Mastiffs also tend to be quite clumsy, which can cause a host of other issues when it comes to stairs.